 - The court is obliged to deal with matters justly and at proportionate cost.

-- Conduct a cost/benefit analysis before initiating proceedings.
+- Conduct a cost to benefit analysis before initiating proceedings.
 Make sure the cost of enforcement is factored into the calculations.
+Work out whether it is worth pursuing the matter via the court?

 - Be cautious about starting proceedings if the business does not intend to see them through.
 The business will almost certainly be liable for the other party’s costs if it discontinues the claim.